Uniritter-Projects/opengl_pixelart_editor/README.md

 This application was made to OpenGL's university course.

-Made by Luis Felipe Pereira and Renata D'elia.
+Made by Luis Felipe Pereira and Renata Mottin.

 ## Getting Started
 All you need to do, it is run the .exe that cames in the project folder.